aureus123/catalogs/results/README.md

 | U | Yarnall-Frisby USNO 3rd. edition        |  0.246 |  5358 | 0.205 | 2.30 |
 | G | Gilliss                                 | -0.304 | 14756 | 0.599 | 3.32 |

-Note that, besides almost all stars of UA are cross-identified with PPM, only 4980 have been used for the least-squares adjustment.
+Note that, although almost all stars of UA are cross-identified with PPM, only 4980 have been used for the least-squares adjustment.
 The reason is that PPM V magnitude coverage is poor for the northern hemisphere (same happens for quadratic fit of BD stars).

-An interesting fact is that the visual magnitudes of last CD volume fits well when compared with PPM magnitudes, since the measurement of star brightness used the then-recent Harvard standard.
+An interesting fact is that the visual magnitudes of the last CD volume fit well when compared with PPM magnitudes, since the measurement of star brightness used the then-recent Harvard standard.
 Here, the mean error is less than 0.06 magnitudes.